Last Updated on January 1, 2023 by Jeff

 - Padded contact points to prevent damage to walls and door frame

-Our Top Pick for Doorway Pull Up Bar:
+Runner-up Pick for Top Doorway Pull Up Bar:

 Iron Gym Total Upper Body Workout Bar – Extreme Edition